-Corporate governance outlines the framework to form a transparent, accountable, and trustworthy environment.
-Corporate governance deals with agency problems due to the separation of managers (agents) and shareholders.
-It is an important tool to minimize conflict between agents, which may affect a firm's capital structure.
-A firm with strong corporate governance have better performance compared to weak governance firm, and weak governance firm tends to be more significantly leveraged.
-It also provides a way to settle disputes between agents and investors to make sure that agents manage funds in order to maximize the firm's value (Detthamrong et al., 2017).
+Corporate governance outlines the framework to form a transparent, accountable and trustworthy environment.
+Corporate governance deal with agency problem due to the separation of managers (agents) and shareholders.
+It is an important tool to minimize conflict between agents which may affect a firm's capital structure.
+Firm with strong corporate governance have better performance compared to weak governance firm and weak governance firm tend to be more significantly leveraged.
+It also provide way to settle disputes between agents and investors to make sure that funds are managed by agents in order to maximize the firm's value (Detthamrong et al., 2017).

-According to García-Sánchez et al. (2017), the firm's corporate governance can be classified into two mechanisms, which are internal and external.
-One of the components of the internal corporate governance mechanism is board diversity.
-Board diversity can be classified into the observable diversity and age of the non-observable (cognitive) diversity.
-A more diverse board is believed to provide companies with more perceptive ideas and a substantial outlook and bring more set of skills into the company.
-Thus, this study concentrates on the internal corporate governance mechanism, particularly the composition of female members on the board, as well as members with the doctoral degree.
+According to García-Sánchez et al. (2017), the firm's corporate governance can be classified into two mechanism which are internal and external.
+One of the component of internal corporate governance mechanism is board diversity.
+Board diversity can be classified into the observable diversity and age the non-observable (cognitive) diversity.
+More diverse board is believed to provide companies with more perceptive ideas and substantial outlook and bring more set of skills into the company.
+Thus, this study concentrates on the internal corporate governance mechanism, particularly the composition of female members in the board, as well as member with the doctoral degree.

-The BOC gender is measured as the ratio of the number of female commissioners to the number of all board of commissioners following some previous researches by Strom et al. (2014); Detthamrong et al. (2017) and Adusei et al. (2017).
+The BOC gender is measured as ratio of the number of female commissioners to the number of all board of commissioners following some previous researches by Strom et al. (2014); Detthamrong et al. (2017) and Adusei et al. (2017).
 Earlier studies conducted by Anderson et al. (2016) and Fidanoski et al. (2014) found that there is a positive relationship between gender diversity and firm performance measured by accounting profit and firm value.
-More females on the board may enhance firm performance.
-Thus, it leads to the creation of the following hypothesis:
+More female on the board may enhance firm performance.
+Thus it lead to the creation of the following hypothesis:

-H3: Female board members have a positive impact on firm profitability.
+H3.
+Female on board has positive impact towards firm profitability.

-H4: Female board members have a positive impact on firm value.
+H4.
+Female on board has positive impact towards firm value.

-For the education level diversity, according to previous research by Anderson et al. (2016), educational attainment board' members (often measured by the existence of the Ph.D. degree) is measured as the ratio of the number of commissioners with a doctoral degree to total members in the board of commissioners.
-While for the education background diversity, the BOC background variable will measure how many members of the board of commissioners have finance, accounting, or economic background in education or a degree in MBA.
-The BOC background is assessed as the ratio of the number of commissioners with a finance background to total members in the board of commissioners.
-Following the previous study conducted by Fidanoski et al. (2014), better qualifications of a board member will also enhance competitive and firm performance through professional expertise and insight and also will ensure the existence of effective board with a high level of intellectual ability and critical judgment.
+For the education level diversity, according to previous research by Anderson et al. (2016), educational attainment in board' members (often measured by the existence of the PhD degree) is measured as ratio of the number of commissioner with doctoral degree to total members in the board of commissioners.
+While for the education background diversity, the BOC background variable will measure how many members of the board of commissioner actually has a finance, accounting or economy background in education or a degree in MBA.
+The BOC background is assessed as ratio of the number of commissioner with finance background to total members in the board of commissioners.
+Following previous study conducted by Fidanoski et al. (2014), better qualification of board member will also enhance competitive and firm performance through professional expertise and insight and also will ensure the existence of effective board with high level of intellectual ability and critical judgment.
 Therefore, the following hypotheses are formed:

-H5: The doctoral degree on the board has a positive impact on firm profitability.

-H6: The doctoral degree on the board has a positive impact on firm value.

-H7: The board education background in business and accounting has a positive impact on firm profitability.

-H8: The board education background in business and accounting has a positive impact on firm value.
+- H5.
+The doctoral degree on the board has positive impact towards firm profitability. - H6.
+The doctoral degree on the board has positive impact towards firm value. - H7.
+The board education background in business and accounting has positive impact towards firm profitability. - H8.
+The board education background in business and accounting has positive impact towards firm value.

-2.5 The Diversity in Board Characteristics, Capital Structure, and Firm Performances
+2.5 The Diversity in Board Characteristics, Capital Structure and Firm Performances